TanushreeGhosh06/github-demo/README.md

 # github-demo
-This is my first Git Repositary
+This is my first Git Repositary.
 Author-Tanushree Ghosh